heruan/date-range-field/README.md

 ## Online demo

-Try the add-on demo at <url of the online demo>
+Try the add-on demo at http://demo.lova.to/date-range-field-demo

 ## Download release